BattlesnakeOfficial/docs/docs/guides/playing-battlesnake/battlegrounds.md

 ---
-description: >-
+sidebar_position: 2
-  A monthly mini-competition between Battlesnake Developers that features unique maps, rules, and modes.
+description: A monthly mini-competition between Battlesnake Developers that features unique maps, rules, and modes.
 ---

-# Battlegrounds Guide
+# Battlegrounds

 **Battlegrounds is a cycling competition where you can test your skills against other developers by putting your Battlesnakes into different ladders, each with a unique game mode.**